jaypaulb/CanvusPythonAPI/tests/CLIENT_TESTING_GUIDE.md

    - Client ID exists but client is not connected
    - Solution: Ensure client is running and connected

-3. **"Permission denied"**
+3. **"Permission denied" or "API user doesn't have permission"**
-   - Client API access is not enabled
+   - Client API access is not enabled OR API user lacks permissions
-   - Solution: Enable API access in client settings
+   - Solution: Enable API access in client settings OR use admin credentials

 4. **"Unknown object type video-outputs"**
    - Server version doesn't support video outputs
    - Solution: Upgrade server or test with supported endpoints

+5. **"Widget is unknown or the API user doesn't have permission"**
+   - API user lacks permissions to modify video outputs
+   - Solution: Use admin credentials or configure proper permissions

 ### Debugging Steps